10 tips on how to study effectively

 • quiz and test you on course material

-• read over your work to offer advice
+• read over your work, to offer advice

 • share resources, such as textbooks, lowering expenses.

-Bonus Tip: Use apps to study even more effectively
+Bonus tip: Use apps to study even more effectively

-Need some extra assistance?
-Well, there’s an app for everything.
 Download these apps to motivate and help minimise distraction:

 • My Math Alarm Clock – forces you to solve a maths sum in order to turn off your alarm, ensuring you’ll get out of bed on time.

-• Study - delivers 45 minutes of sound, designed to increase your productivity by masking background noise.
+• Study – delivers 45 minutes of study-friendly sound, designed to increase your productivity by masking background noise.

 • Go Conqr Study Planner – helps you schedule events in a calendar, allocate time to key subject areas, and keep track of the time you spend on each subject.

-What is your best way to study?
+What is the best way to study?

-While you’re learning how to study, you’ll benefit from trying a range of different techniques, until you settle on a system that works for you.
+While you’re learning how to study, you’ll benefit from trying a range of different techniques, until you settle on a system that works best for you.

 Can I implement these study tips when I’m studying in high school or at TAFE?